petrarch1603/PeelOrange/README.md

   <img width="308" height="325" src="/img/supplemental/Indicatrix.png">
 </p>

-Consider the ratio of A' to A. This will be a number over 1.00 and represents a scale factor.
-Now consider the ratio of B' to B. Which ratio is further away from 1.00?
+Consider the ratio of A' to A (*k*).
+This will be a number over 1.00 and represents a scale factor.
+Now consider the ratio of B' to B (*h*).
+Which ratio is further away from 1.00?
 The script will select this value and use it for the scale distortion of that point.
 This kind of analysis would be missing from an area comparison.

 # Examples